jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It wasn't.

 In fact, the combination of self-interested corporate and government bureaucrats stagnating our society, and Left/Right politics not improving anything kept making us unhappier.
 And now we're paying for it.
-Beause we're depending on our weakened health-care system to stop this pandemic.
+Beause we're depending on our society's weakened health-care system to stop this pandemic.

 PICTURE
 _Over-buying stuff is what average people are told and expected to do.
 This might as well be Black Friday or Holiday shopping.
 Today, regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm.
 We could if we believed in a new philosophy that freed us from heavy bureaucracy, and made us realize our salvation is reaching for new technologies._

 ## Our Old Health Care System

-In this TED talk, Dr. Alieta Eck discusses how much of a let-down being a doctor is today.
-You see, when she started medical school in the early ’80s, she thought being a doctor meant making deep connections with patients.
+In this TED talk from 2015, Dr. Alieta Eck discusses how much of a let-down being a doctor is.
+You see, when she started medical school in the early ’80s, she thought practicing medicine meant making deep connections with patients.
 She pictured detailed examinations, home visits, and being there when needed most.

 Dr. Eck got something far different.
 To her sadness, the Main Street economy where customers directly dealt with specialists like carpenters, tailors, and doctors, was long gone.

 True to the trend ravaging our economy, what Dr. Eck got was ever more micro-managing bureaucrats.
-Since 1970, the valuable administration of clincs and hopsitals was taken over by bureaucracies.
-Government and corporate bureaucrats created ever more paperwork to put themselves in between doctors and their patients.
+Since 1970, the valuable administration of clincs and hopsitals was taken over by government and corporate bureaucrats.
+These people worked hard to create ever more paperwork to put themselves in between doctors and their patients.
 That's why our society doesn't have "Medical FaceTime" or “InstaHealth” apps connecting patients directly with their therapists, nurses, pharmacists, nutritionists, and doctors.

 These apps would put many micro-managing middlemen out of a job.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
 _"Hello, Peter," memos, and eight different bosses multiplied by 3500%, and trending up no matter which political party we elected into power._

-The above is the almost countless government regulators, project managers, hospital administrators, claims adjusters, corporate executives, insurance underwriters, lawyers, and more memos then anyone can imagine.
+The above is the almost countless regulators, managers, administrators, adjusters, executives, underwriters, lawyers, and more memos then anyone can imagine.
 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations while holding back new technologies from reaching the hands of the middle-class.

 We didn’t notice.
 Too many of us on Main Street thought being a consumer meant it was okay to assume "they" in the medical system would work for our best interest.
 Or, we’ve been obsessed with Left/Right politics and thought "fighting for our health-care" meant picking a side for (or against) policies like Obama-care.

 In the end, the Left's ideology of Big Government and the right's ideology of Big Business came together to make a philosophy of Big Problems for Main Street.
-A 3500% increase in government and corporate middle-men means all our hospital cleaners, nurses, and doctors were being understaffed and underpowered for generations.
+A 3500% increase in government and corporate middlemen means hospital cleaners, nurses, and doctors have been understaffed, underfunded, and underpowered for generations.

 > A lab inspector from the state came, and wanted to know who was running this (lab) machine.
 And she wanted to be sure they all have high-school diplomas.
 Well, we had RN degrees, MD degrees.
 That didn't suffice.
 She wanted to see high-school diplomas.
-That's an example of mindless bureaucray.
-Dr. Alieta Eck. https://youtu.be/mafghkNmKgo?t=54
+That's an example of mindless bureaucray. _Dr.
+Alieta Eck._ https://youtu.be/mafghkNmKgo?t=54

 Talk to anyone on the frontline of today’s pandemic and ask them if they feel ready.
 Surgical masks are running low.
 Cleaners don't have enough disinfectant chemicals.
 Hand sanitizers are empty.
-Our medical system isn't a military operation implementing "pandmic plan B" from the playbook.
 Even with so many bureaucrats, no one was planning for a disaster.

-It sounds like the mayhem in car and property insurance after storms would hit and I'd try to explain to customers why the insurance comany takes their money digitally, but insists on paying claims with paper checks sent via snail mail.
+Likewise, whenever there is a storm, car and property adjusters are also scrambling to keep up with all the phone calls begging for help.
+Much of the time, I'd have to explain to customers why the insurance company takes their money digitally, but insists on paying claims with paper checks sent via snail mail.

 There is no good reason.
-But like I said, the powerful won't give the regular people a fair deal if you don't have to.
+But like I said above, the powerful won't give regular people a fair deal if they don't have to.

-That's why we're all watching the news waiting to see what happens next.
-Our jobs, livelihoods, and food supply are up in the air.
-That’s the actions of extras watching the story of their lives instead of being active players in it.

 It’s sad if you think about it.
+Because it's like we're extras watching this pandemic, instead of being active players in it.

 I mean, a person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?